adityak2920/adityak2920.github.io/_pages/about.md

 segmentation and classfication.

 Right now, I am focusing on training computer vision models with less amount of data.
 Basically, I am focusing on unsupervised representation learning for computer vision.
-I like to read papers, find takeways from the paper and then implementing that paper that in my own way.
+I like to read papers, find takeways from the paper and then implement the paper in my own way.
 I also sometimes participate in Kaggle competitions.
 I am always looking to learn new things.
-So, these days I am learning about maths and theory behind differnt NLP concepts.
+So, these days I am learning about maths and theory behind different NLP concepts.
 I like to read blogs about different innovative applications of deep learning to solve real world problems.
-I also like to solve data structures and algorithms problems and sometimes participate in cometitions because ranks in these competitions really motivate me.
+I also like to solve data structures and algorithms problems and sometimes participate in competitions because ranks in these competitions really motivates me.

 In my free time, I like to watch crime thrillers.
 I also contribute and answers to questions of others on reddit or different forums because these forums or communities have solved my problems also.
 I am firm beleiver that with hardwork anyone can achieve anything.
 I beleive in code first approach but at the same time I